Zinc nitride: Chemical properties

 It can also be formed by heating zinc to 600 °C in a current of ammonia; the by-product is hydrogen gas.

-3Zn + 2NH3 → Zn3N2 + 3H2 The decomposition of Zinc Nitride into the elements at the same temperature is a competing reaction.
+3 Zn + 2 NH3 → Zn3N2 + 3 H2 The decomposition of Zinc Nitride into the elements at the same temperature is a competing reaction.
 At 700 °C Zinc Nitride decomposes.
 It has also been made by producing an electric discharge between zinc electrodes in a nitrogen atmosphere.
 Thin films have been produced by chemical vapour deposition of Bis(bis(trimethylsilyl)amido]zinc with ammonia gas onto silica or ZnO coated alumina at 275 to 410 °C.

 The crystal structure is anti-isomorphous with Manganese(III) oxide. (bixbyite).
 The heat of formation is c.
 24 kcal per mol.
 It is a semiconductor with a reported bandgap of c.
 3.2eV, however, a thin zinc nitride film prepared by electrolysis of molten salt mixture containing Li3N with a zinc electrode showed a band-gap of 1.01 eV.

 Zinc nitride reacts violently with water to form ammonia and zinc oxide.